ollielo/cinema_projectmanagement/design/2020/image_proposal/readme.md

 <tr>
 <td><img src="img/composite.png"></img></td>
 <tr>
 <td>Diagram of layers and possible composited images.
-Layers can be combined together in many ways.
-This can be done interactively, giving the user the ability to turn layers on and off.</td>
+Layers can be combined together in many ways, depending upon the information that is included in the .cis file, as well as the capabilities of the consumer of the data.</td>
 </tr>
 </table>